Student Aid Rights and Responsibilities

 - Complete the FAFSA and submit all appropriate documentation by the required deadline.

-Iona College also offers athletic awards on a competitive basis to outstanding athletes.
+Iona University also offers athletic awards on a competitive basis to outstanding athletes.
 Please refer to your athletic contract for specific requirements.

 Tuition Assistance Program (TAP)

 This grant is awarded to New York State residents who are attending college full-time in an undergraduate program in New York State.
 TAP awards are not available for graduate students.
 Initial TAP awards are estimated based on the financial information which you have provided to New York State.
 TAP is based on the net taxable New York State income of the family.
 New York State Higher Education Services Corp.
 (NYSHESC) will receive your FAFSA data and will send you an Express TAP Application (ETA) to complete and return to NYSHESC.
 In cases where the actual TAP award is lower than the estimated figure, Iona University does not have resources to fund the difference.